-- 5.1.3 The main business activities of the ACD are: - (a) acting as an authorised corporate director (and an authorised fund manager); - (b) acting as an AIFM; and - (c) fund administration. - 5.1.4 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 5.1.5 As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 9. - 5.1.6 In accordance with the FCA Regulations, the ACD has delegated the provision of investment management services to Coutts & Company as set out below. - 5.1.7 The directors of the ACD are listed in Appendix 8.
+5.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations.

+As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 9.